Variable Declarations

 }

-- Just like var, let can be updated within its scope but it can not be declared again within it's scope
+let can be updated within its scope but cannot be re-declared within the same scope:

 // this will work